Medical Office Buildings – 2015 Outlook

 According to Revista, an Annapolis-based data service focused on medical real estate, prices for medical office buildings increased approximately 7.5% in 2014, as reported by National Real Estate Investor.
 A significant amount of the properties in this sector are owned by hospitals, health systems, and providers, so opportunities for outside investors in this space can be somewhat limited.

 Because Medicare and Medicaid reimbursements are no longer based on fees but rather on medical outcomes, hospital systems are scrambling to become more efficient and effective.
 Mergers of independent and smaller hospital systems have been one result.
-Another effect has been for systems to open more clinics in the suburbs and to make those clinics more multidisciplinary, according to a recent Jones Lang LaSalle report..
+Another effect has been for systems to open more clinics in the suburbs and to make those clinics more multidisciplinary, according to a report from Jones Lang LaSalle.

 Revista expects that transaction levels for medical real estate will remain near record highs.
 Revista cites strong valuations (which provide an incentive for investors to buy and sell properties) and availability of capital as key drivers of this trend.